PharaohAtemu/Wineberry-Raspberry-Maryland/README.md

 # Wineberry-Raspberry-Maryland
-Application to compare spread of Wineberry (invasive) to Black Raspberry (native) across Maryland Counties from 2016 to early 2026.
-Data was used from iNaturalist database.
+Application to compare spread of wineberry (invasive) to black raspberry (native) across Maryland Counties from 2016 to early 2026.
+Data was used from iNaturalist database, and the full datasets are included under the wineberry and black raspberry folders.

+Project was made for a data visualization course.

 ## To use
-Download all files.
+Download all files in Final_Product.
 Required libraries:
 * dash
 * pandas